AAStarCommunity/Adapters/README.md

-# Adaptor
+# Adapters
+We will need many adapters, the first is SMS adapter using SIM800/SIM900a chips as adapter.
-To get SMS and parse into instructions, invoking the SDK of sim800 with at instructions.
+To get SMS and parse into instructions, invoke the SDK of sim800 with instructions.